vramos0/Project1/README.md

 Student: Victoria Ramos (920012149)

 ## Project Status
-'Gray' is complete and 'FiveSeven' is in progress.
+'Compare' & 'Gray' are complete and 'FiveSeven' is in progress.

 ## Known Issues